Southern Avenue-Fort Washington Line: History

 Before WMATA implemented the Better Bus Redesign network, Route P97 was previously known as Route P18.
 The line was created during the 1970s in order to provide service to Downtown DC to Fort Washington.
 Routes P17, P18, and P19 were created to run the new Oxon Hill–Fort Washington Line.
 Routes P17 and P19 operated during the weekday peak-hours between Fort Washington Park & Ride Lot and Farragut Square via Oxon Hill Road, Indian Head Highway, and South Capitol Street.
 Route P18 operated between Fort Washington Park & Ride Lot and Bolling Air Force Base.
 Routes P17 and P19 operated during weekday peak-hours in the peak direction while route P18 operated during the weekday midday.

-Routes P17 and P18 operates along Tantallon Drive, Creek Road, Gable Lane and Fort Foote Road while route P19 remains straight along Oxon Hill Road, making it more direct.
-Route P17 and P19 operates a limited stop segment between the Oxon Hill Park & Ride and Washington DC and had several boarding and alighting restrictions to passengers.
+Routes P17 and P18 operates along Tantallon Drive, Swan Creek Road, Gable Lane and Fort Foote Road while route P19 remains straight along Oxon Hill Road, making it more direct.
+Routes P17 and P19 operates a limited stop segment between the Oxon Hill Park & Ride and Washington DC and had several boarding and alighting restrictions to passengers.

 On December 28, 1991, route P18 was diverted along Firth Sterling Avenue to serve Anacostia station when it opened.

-On January 13, 2001, route P19 was rerouted between Fort Washington and Oxon Hill Park & Ride lots to operate via East Swann Creek, Fort Washington, Livingston and Oxon Hill Roads.
+On January 13, 2001, route P19 was rerouted between Fort Washington and Oxon Hill Park & Ride lots to operate via East Swan Creek, Fort Washington, Livingston and Oxon Hill Roads.
 Routes P17 and P18 were not affected.

 In 2014 during WMATA's FY2015 budget, WMATA proposed to reroute P18 to Southern Avenue station via Southern Avenue in order to improve connectivity in southern Prince George's County and to Shifting to Southern Avenue Station will help alleviate crowding at Anacostia station.
 Another option was to transfer the P18 to TheBus and being rerouted to Southern Avenue station.

 Also WMATA proposed to eliminate existing boarding and alighting restrictions and instead create a limited stop segment between the Oxon Hill Park & Ride and South Capitol & O Streets for routes P17 and P19 because the existing boarding and alighting restrictions are confusing for passengers and operators and creating a limited stop segment would preserve the “express” nature of the route in a more easy to understand way.

 On June 21, 2015, route P18 was diverted along Southern Avenue to serve Southern Avenue station discontinuing service to Anacostia station.
 Routes P17 and P19 also discontinue the boarding and alighting restrictions and instead had a limited stop segment created between the Oxon Hill Park & Ride and South Capitol & O Streets.

-During WMATA's FY2018 budget, WMATA proposed to either eliminate the Oxon Hill–Fort Washington Line or discontinue service to Downtown DC being rerouted to Southern Avenue station.
+During WMATA's FY2018 budget, WMATA proposed to either eliminate the entire line or discontinue service to Downtown DC being rerouted to Southern Avenue station.
 WMATA would also charge the local fare for routes P17 and P19 as express service would be discontinued if it was rerouted to Southern Avenue.
 This was to reduce costs and it has a high subsidy per rider.
 Performance measures for WMATA goes as the following: